DualStackAdmin/Monitoring-Dynamic-Public-IP-Addresses-with-Zabbix-and-Telegram-Notifications/README.md

 3. In the "Link new templates" field, find and add the **`Public IP Monitoring`** template.
 4. Click the **`Update`** button.

-As you rightly pointed out, the great advantage here is that you can also link this template to **entire host groups** to enable this monitoring for many servers at once.
+The great advantage here is that you can also link this template to **entire host groups** to enable this monitoring for many servers at once.

 **Setup is complete!** Any host or host group linked to this template will now automatically report public IP changes.